 I’ve tried, I really have, but there’s no easy way to tell you that I’m not a Wedding Photographer.

-As much as I’d love to stand around for hours lining people up, ordering them around and taking photographs of every combination of family member & guest, I’ve more important things to be doing.
+I mean, as much as I’d love to stand around for hours lining people up, ordering them around and talking photographs of every combination of family member & guest, I’ve more important things to be doing.

 And quite frankly, so have you.

-It’d be like those things never happened and all you’ve really got to look back at are groups of people, grumpy tired people with forced smiles.
+It’d be like those things never happened and all you’ve really got to look back at are groups of people, annoyed people, with forced smiles.

 Uniqueness doesn't have a template, it doesn't have a formula and it certainly can’t be pigeon holed.

-If I came to your wedding with any idea about how it should look or photograph it using some sort of plan or template, then that’s not your wedding, it'll just look like everyone else's.
+If I came to your wedding with any idea about how it should be, should look or should not look, then that’s not your wedding, or at least it’s not how your wedding should be documented.

 I’m completely unbiased in the photographs I make.
 A sort of photographic democracy where one photograph is no more important than any other.
 Where all things are equal, people the same as objects.

-Emotion and gesture and dancing and wine and door knobs and flowers and funny faces and shoes will all be treated the same.
+Emotion and gesture and dancing and wine and door knobs and fancy lights and funny faces and shoes will all be treated the same.

+I don’t have packages and there is no set amount of time that I’ll be there.
 I can’t tell you exactly how many photographs you’ll get, but I can tell you that you’ll get them all.
-They're yours, I make them for you.
+There're yours, I make them for you.

-I didn't choose an underbelly of society and I didn’t choose social injustice.
+I didn't choose and underbelly of society and I didn’t choose social injustice.
 I chose Weddings, full of people and character and laughter and happiness and sadness and dancing and drinking, and Love.